-If you’re currently doing an undergraduate degree and are interested in teaching maths, you could apply for a paid teaching internship.
-This gives you 3 weeks paid experience to show you what it’s like to be in a classroom.
+If you’re currently doing an undergraduate or master's degree and are interested in teaching maths, you could apply for a paid teaching internship.

 Improving your maths subject knowledge

-If you need to brush up on how well you know your subject before you become a maths teacher, you can do a subject knowledge enhancement course.
+If you need to brush up on your maths knowledge before you become a maths teacher, you can do a subject knowledge enhancement course.

 An adviser with years of teaching experience can help you to become a maths teacher.
 Chat through phone, text, or email as little or often as you need.Find out more about advisers